Blue State Blues: In (Partial) Defense of Katie Hill | Breitbart

 In her farewell speech, Hill claimed, obnoxiously, that her impeachment vote was “on behalf of the women of the United States of America.”
 She also claimed to be the victim of a “double standard” and a “misogynistic culture.”

-That is only partly true.
+That is demonstrably untrue.

-Last year, former Rep. Joe Barton (R-TX) who resigned after a women with whom he had allegedly pursued an extramarital affair leaked explicit selfies that he had sent her.
+Last year, former Rep. Joe Barton (R-TX) resigned after a woman with whom he had allegedly pursued an extramarital affair leaked explicit selfies that he had sent her.
 (Barton was already divorced by the time the scandal broke.)

 If there is a double standard, it is on the Democratic side.